octokit/plugin-rest-endpoint-methods.js/docs/repos/getCommunityProfileMetrics.md

 # Get community profile metrics

 This endpoint will return all community profile metrics, including an overall health score, repository description, the presence of documentation, detected code of conduct, detected license, and the presence of ISSUE_TEMPLATE, PULL_REQUEST_TEMPLATE, README, and CONTRIBUTING files.

+`content_reports_enabled` is only returned for organization-owned repositories.

 ```js
 octokit.repos.getCommunityProfileMetrics({